Skip to main content

 • CustomerSession.CurrentLocation becomes "my_prop": "${$Session.CurrentLocation}".

-To see a list of built-in attributes, see Attributes.
-For a webhook example, see the webhook tutorial.
+To see a webhook example, see the webhook tutorial.

 Webhook retry policy